TERITORI/teritori-dapp/CONTRIBUTING.md

 ### Multi-chain

-TODO: talk about networks, how to use them, network object ids
+TODO: talk about networks, how to use them, network object ids, talk about the chain registry and how it's integrated into networks

 ### Network features